Income Tax Act 2007

 Employment-related taxes: Adjustments for certain PAYE income payments

-RD 20BPayments of accident compensation for period of more than 1 year
+RD 20BTreatment of certain support payments made for period of more than 1 year

 2. an accident compensation earnings-related payment, except to the extent to which the payment is the conversion of weekly compensation to an aggregated payment under schedule 1, part 4, clause 67 of the Accident Compensation Act 2001; or

-1. a personal service rehabilitation payment, except to the extent to which the payment is a reimbursement payment to which section CW 35 (Personal service rehabilitation payments) applies.
+1. a personal service rehabilitation payment, except to the extent to which the payment is a reimbursement payment to which section CW 35 (Personal service rehabilitation payments) applies; or

-1. The tax rate given by subsection (3) applies to the multi-year compensation payment for the income year in which the person derives the payment.
+2. The tax rate given by subsection (3) applies to the multi-year support payment for the income year in which the person derives the payment.

 1. the person’s average basic tax rate, if neither of paragraphs (a) and (c) apply; or

-1. the person’s basic tax rate for the income year in which the person derives the multi-year compensation payment, if that basic tax rate is less than the average basic tax rate.
+1. the person’s basic tax rate for the income year in which the person derives the multi-year support payment, if that basic tax rate is less than the average basic tax rate.

 total basic rates ÷ number of income years.